UFOMelkor/DkplusCrud/docs/controller.md

 **Event:** `main`
 This feature does several things.
 First it uses postRedirectGet for getting the form data.
-Then it puts the form as `form`-variable into the view model and if there are form data available from postRedirectGet they will be applied to the form.
+Then it puts the form as `form`-variable into the view model and if there are form data available from postRedirectGet, they will be applied to the form.
 Last if the form is valid it saves the form data using the service, redirects and adds a flash message.
 By default this feature will not handle ajax requests.
 So if you want to do this, you must explicit enable it by calling `handleAjaxRequest`.